pyeventsourcing/esdbclient/README.md

 observability space.

 This package provides OpenTelemetry instrumentors for both the `EventStoreDBClient` and the `AsyncEventStoreDBClient` clients.
-These instrumentors depend on the Python OpenTelemetry SDK, which you will need to install separately, preferably with this project's "opentelemetry" package extra to ensure verified version compatibility.
+These instrumentors depend on various Python OpenTelemetry packages, which you will need to install, preferably with this project's "opentelemetry" package extra to ensure verified version compatibility.

 You can install the "opentelemetry" package extra with pip.